Save The Palm Springs Plaza Theatre - Visit Palm Springs tag-img

 History of the Plaza Theatre

 It was designed by architect Harry Williams, father of renowned midcentury modern architect E. Stewart Williams.
-Julia Carnell brought Williams out from Ohio to design the entire plaza shopping center and the iconic theater.
-The theatre’s architectural style is Spanish Colonial Revival, a very popular style in California at that time.
-At the time of its opening, the theatre was considered to be one of the most modern and luxurious movie theaters in the country.
+Julia Carnell brought Williams from Ohio to design the entire Plaza shopping center and the iconic theater.
+The theatre’s architectural style is Spanish Colonial Revival, a trendy style in California at the time.
+At the time of its opening, the theatre was considered one of the country’s most modern and luxurious movie theaters.

-The theatre’s iconic identity was established on its opening to the public in 1936 with the world premiere of the Oscar-winning George Cukor film, Camille, with its legendary star, Greta Garbo, who allegedly slipped into the back of the theatre after the lights went down.
+The theatre’s iconic identity was established on its opening to the public in 1936 with the world premiere of the Oscar-winning George Cukor film Camille, with its legendary star, Greta Garbo, allegedly slipped into the back of the theatre after the lights went down.

 Robert Taylor and Barbara Stanwyck at the premier of Camille.